CallumBoase/knack-api-helper/README.md

 ```
 You can also use 'view-based' auth in your server-side environment.

-Working on views with non-login protected pages (no user token required):
+**Initialising view-based auth without a user token, to work on views on public pages:**
 ```javascript
 const KnackAPI = require('knack-api-helper');